A Day in the Life of a Remote Fullstack Cyber Student

 But what does the day-to-day look like during the bootcamp?
-Below, remote student Elizabeth Bonilla shares what an average day looks like as she studies at the 17-week full-time Fullstack Cyber Bootcamp.
+Below, remote student Elizabeth Bonilla shares what an average day looks like as she studies at the full-time Fullstack Cyber Bootcamp.

 What Does a Day in the Life of a Remote Cyber Student Look Like?

 Elizabeth explains, “A typical day studying cybersecurity at Fullstack full-time online has been an intense journey.
-One has to keep in mind that when they sign up for this program, they are committing the majority of their time to learning about cybersecurity and succeeding in the program for the next 17 weeks.”
+One has to keep in mind that when they sign up for this program, they are committing the majority of their time to learning about cybersecurity and succeeding in the program for the next several weeks.”

 She outlines a typical class day below in her own words.